jperradin/nexus/docs/api_reference.md

 ### LargestClusterSizeAnalyzer

-Analyzes the size of the largest cluster for each connectivity type, tracking the dominant structural feature in the system.
-This metric serves as a key indicator of percolation transitions and the emergence of system-spanning connectivity.
+Computes the size of the largest cluster for each connectivity type.
+Tracks the maximum cluster size per connectivity across frames and provides ensemble-averaged results with standard deviation and error.

 #### Inheritance